 Michael Steinberg is the founder of Found Footage Critic and Support Horror, a crowdfunding platform 100% dedicated to funding indie horror films.
 He also is the co-host of the Found Footage Files Podcast.
 Michael is an attorney licensed to practice in New York State, and holds a graduate degree in computer science.

-Thomas Burke is an indie filmmaker/editor with a deep-rooted interest in the found footage horror subgenera.
-Having watched close to 500 found-footage movies, some of his personal favorites include Digging Up the Marrow (2014), Devil’s Pass (2013), and A Record of Sweet Murder (2014).
-Earlier this year, Burke released his first short found footage horror film, Camping Fun (2020).
+Thomas Burke is a filmmaker/actor with a deep-rooted interest in the found footage horror genre.
+Having watched over two thousand found-footage films, some of his favorites include Digging Up the Marrow (2014), Devil’s Pass (2013), and A Record of Sweet Murder (2014).
+In 2020, Burke released his first found footage horror short, Camping Fun (2020).
+Since then, he has contributed to dozens of works in the genre, including The Barbados Project (2022), Ghosts of Hiroshima (2022), SHC: Freak Accident (2022), A Town Full of Ghosts (2022), Mister Creep (2022), Alone in The After (2023) and more.

 Fred is a passionate horror fan and found footage fiend.
 Some of his favorite movies are Digging Up the Marrow, Phantasm, and Silence of the Lambs.
 He started his YouTube channel in August 2020 called Fred’s Horror Corner and he is eager to get better acquainted with the horror community